alerque/libertinus/CONTRIBUTING.md

 The `.sfd` files are FontForge source font format and should be edited with [FontForge][fontforge].
 The `.fea` files are [OpenType feature files][fea] and should be edited by a plain text editor.

-To build the fonts locally, you will need to install [Fontship][fontship].
+To build the fonts locally, you will need to setup [Fontship][fontship].
+Several methods are available for installation including a simple one-liner with no installation [using Docker][fontship-docker-setup].
-Regenerate the fonts at any time using:
+One Fontship is setup, regenerate the fonts at any time using:

     fontship make